Skyshader77/Lacryma-Hydra/chapter18-5.typ

 "Do you remember the tavern, Phoenix Wing?
 We should have left the capital then."

+Serena still remembered the liquor, the braised duck that was served by the servants, the warmth of the boar skins covering their seats.
+The Magi had never discovered how one could stop the cruel passage of time.
+Serena had thought that immortality would have allowed to preserve the present.
+Instead, her era spanning existence has made her lose her comprehension of the concept of time.
+What good was being immortal if all of your friends, lovers and children would see the Gates of the Underworld before you?
+Yet, all children in the Known World chased a deathless life.
+From drinking mercury to consulting charlatans, emperors and kings always tried to lose the race to the afterlife.

 Nix did not answer the question.
 Her breath reeked of blood and scorched organs.
 A younger Serena would have put her out of her misery.
 Serena wanted to laugh.
 Alexander and the Nameless Slave had spoken the truth plainly.
 Old age softened the hearts of all.